 - Ensuring PBCF complies with its legal obligations and other policies, in particular its obligations to meet its occupational health and safety obligations;

 - Notifying people of opportunities to support PBCF’s work.
-This may involve the supply of information to mailing houses and telemarketers.
-Any and all such data will not to be made available for sale, use or reuse by any other charity or agent;
+This may involve the supply of information to mailing houses or telemarketing agencie/s.
+Any and all such data will not to be supplied or made available in any way for use or reuse by any other charity or agency;

 - Where an individual chooses not to supply personal information, particularly information relevant to employment, an activity, a member application or consent, or a contractual arrangement, PBCF may not be able to properly consider the application or subsequently enter into a contract.

 To access information, make a request in writing to: Prostate & Breast Cancer Foundation, PO Box 270 Newtown NSW 2042.
 PBCF will respond within 30 days.

 All information collected by PBCF is collected from and with the consent of the individual involved.
 The exceptions to this are: